dethurah/sudoku/README.md

 <code>var boards = require('./testBoards.js');</code>

-Start a game on "easy" to get a sudoku with only one cell blank.
+Then start a game on "easy" to get a sudoku with only one cell blank.

+In case you want to erase highscores, you'll have to do it manually in highscores.json.

 To do list of improvements:
 <ul>